 Get ready for another wild ride in the lives of Mac McCorkle and Michael Padillo.
 Mac and Mike were co-owners of a saloon called Mac’s Place, in Bonn, West Germany.
-Mac was a special-operations officer Burma in World War II, Mike a spy and hit man for an unnamed U.S. government agency.
+Mac was a special-operations officer in Burma in World War II, Mike a spy and hit man for an unnamed U.S. government agency.
 (It’s involved in espionage, but it’s not the CIA.)
 Now that Mac’s Place has been dynamited and left in ruins as a result of one of Mike’s missions gone awry, Mac has reopened the place in Washington, DC, where Mike has rejoined him.
+They’re about to become entangled in a murky tale involving competing hit men.

 Though Mac is content to run the bar and restaurant, which is making a great deal of money, it seems that his life is repeatedly disrupted when Mike’s old career comes back to haunt him.
 This time, in The Backup Men, Mike is approached by a shadowy European character named Walther Gothar, a killer for hire he knew back in the old days.
 Mike refuses to accept Gothar’s invitation to join him in protecting an important foreign visitor to the U.S. Eventually, though, he is forced to relent when Gothar turns up dead — in Mac’s luxurious apartment.
 To learn the identity of Gothar’s killer and ensure that Mac isn’t in danger, Mike now agrees to accept the job, working with Gothar’s twin sister.